qubic/qct/meeting-notes/2025-01-23-tech-strategy.md

 - To document tech/dev knowledge we want to create a wiki/faq to which we can refer if we get common questions (a need from developers)

 ## Discussion
 We had a lot of discussion on current issues (e.g. MEXC deposit/withdrawal problems).
-We discussed about what platform shuold be used to exchange information and how to provide knowledge to ecosystem developers.
+We discussed about what platform should be used to exchange information and how to provide knowledge to ecosystem developers.

 Current states of projects like Quottery, Wallet and others.